Luis Ramírez Zapata

-Luis Baltazar Ramírez Zapata (born 6 January 1954) is a retired Salvadoran footballer.
+Luis Baltazar Ramírez Zapata (born 6 January 1954) is a retired Salvadoran football forward, who played for the El Salvador national team for nearly two decades.

 Club career

 Nicknamed El Pelé, he spent nearly 20 years playing for Salvadoran club Águila.
-He started with Águila, after being recommended by Brazilian technical director Arnaldo Da Silva, under the legendary Juan Francisco Barraza before leaving to join other clubs and later in his career make a return to the San Miguel based club.
+He started with Águila, after being recommended by Brazilian technical director Arnaldo Da Silva, under the legendary Juan Francisco Barraza, before leaving to join other clubs and later in his career make a return to the San Miguel-based club.
 He also would go on to play for Atlético Marte and Alianza in his homeland El Salvador and spent time abroad playing for Cartaginés in Costa Rica, scoring 11 goals, and Puebla in Mexico.
 In 1990, he played for the Washington Diplomats of the American Professional Soccer League.